Explainer: Why Universal Public Housing Is NOT The Same As Social Housing

 And some of these parties have also changed their housing policies, mimicking some elements of the Universal Public Housing model that Éirígí has been proposing since 2016.

-In the battle for housing justice, language really matters.
-And the details of housing policy really matters.
+In the battle for housing justice, language really matters, and the details of housing policy really matters.
 Below we explain the very real differences between ‘social housing’ and our proposals for an entirely new system of universal ‘public housing’.

-So the next time you hear an establishment politician talking about ‘public housing’ ask yourself the question, “Are they talking about universal public housing or just some form of glorified and re-packaged ‘social housing’?”
+So the next time you hear an establishment politician talking about ‘public housing’ ask yourself this question, “Are they talking about universal public housing or just some form of glorified and re-packaged ‘social housing’?”

 Whether they live up their pre-election promises is another matter entirely.